abbyfischler/Fearless-TechTogetherBostonKodersVersion-/readMe.md

 By: Abby, Corinna, Vaishnavi

 ## Inspiration
+We were inspired by how far we have come in life by working through our fears and taking risks!
-We are competing in TechTogether Bostona nd trying to win the Best Social Hack
+We are competing in TechTogether Boston and trying to win the Best Social Hack
 ## What it does
 Helps conquer you become fearless!
 ## How we built it